 You can find Labour Market Information (LMI) here.

 A variety of approaches is adopted to enable students to learn from the workplace and employers.
-For further information on this topic please click here.
+For more information, please click here.

 Mrs Sarah O’Rourke